-- 3.11 All fee revenues (including impact fees) will be based on fee schedules adopted by the Board.
-All BOCC fee schedules will be reviewed and updated, if necessary, on an annual basis. - 3.12 Each year, before budget packages are sent to departments, the Budget Officer will prepare major revenue estimates and provide those estimates to the County Manager so he/she may provide guidance to departments in preparing budget requests.
+All BOCC fee schedules will be reviewed and updated, if necessary, on an annual basis.

+- 3.12 Each year, before budget packages are sent to departments, the Budget Officer will prepare major revenue estimates and provide those estimates to the County Manager so he/she may provide guidance to departments in preparing budget requests. - 3.13 For the purpose of financial reporting, the County considers revenue to recognizable when receipt is measurable and available.
+Availability is defined as anticipated to be received within sixty (60) days.